CS-uk-applicant/HMCTSTaskManagement/README.md

 Params:
 id(int)

+API Testing:
+This project was initially tested using Swagger UI to verify the CRUD endpoints.
+Swagger was enabled in development to check that the APIs for creating, viewing, updating, and deleting tasks worked as expected.
+For the final version, Swagger was commented out in Program.cs so that the Razor Pages frontend could be used directly.

 Running Tests:
 To run tests for the project, you'll need to use the test project (CodeProject.Tests).They can be run as following: